kammoh/fobos/docs/source/workstation/setup_linux.rst

        [Install]
        WantedBy=multi-user.target

 #.
-Link this file to the Systemd's dirctory
+Link this file to the Systemd's directory

     .. code-block:: bash